BlakeAnd/link-dictionary/README.md

 [ ] make it so lines starting with + or - cannot trigger auto-link-recognition (maybe do't do this, adding links containing smaller links will cause other more difficult problems)

-[ ] make search of dictionary non-case-sensitive
+[ ] make matching in autlink dictionary non-case-sensitive

 [x] make shortcut for clearing dictionary when listed out (possibly typing -- at the end of the string) [DONE]